Bira/octopus-carnival/_drafts/lphr-scene-13.md

     [Player] d2 roll, 1 is front entrance 2 is gift shop.
 I get a 2.
 Gift shop it is.

+    [GM] That's Area E9 on the book's map.

+We'll assume the party managed to get here without incident, as I want to get the main event started.
+They sneak up to the door and Jania casts Glass Wall on it (all related tests succeed).
+She immediately sees that the door is boarded up, and though the boards block her vision, she can see there are people milling about in there.

+Still riding on their Stealth success, the party instead goes around to the front door, where Jania drinks a vial of Paut and tries Glass Wall again.
+This door is unblocked and there seems to be no one on the other side, so they quietly unlock it and enter.
+And now we're really on.

+## Turn 1

+The door leads to a small empty anteroom with an open door to the left and a grand passage to the front, leading to a hall full of exhibits.
+Daylight spills in from the opened front door, but further in the interior is dim.
+Jade and Art activate and begin wearing their previously purchased light vials.

+The party enters and Jania and Art quickly check the small side room.
+Art of all people immediately spots a few coins and a ring half-buried by the dust on the floor, and Jania scoops them up.
+She can sense the ring is magical but will await until they're out before doing any further analysis.

+## Turn 2

+The whole group proceeds to the big round room (E3 on the map).
+It's full of skeletons and crumbling taxidermied animals posed in menacing ways, and a midling quality fresco full of monsters adorns one of the walls.
+Before they can examine the place further, two of those skeletons, which look like they belonged to very large apes, animate and attack!

+Jania quickly hides behind Arcturus as the two large skeletons charge the group, flailing their clubs and limbs around.
+One engages Urist, but the two prove unable to hit each other for the moment.
+The other engages Arthur, who parries the skeletal arm swinging the club.

+The wrestler holds fast and uses the leverage to deliver a devastating kick to the monster's rib cage, all but shattering it.
+Jade finishes it off by decapitation.

+Urist continues to defend himself against the remaining skeleton as every other PC closes in on it.
+Rosalia steps to its flank and hits its left leg with her saber, causing the creature to wheel around to attempt to hit her and lose its balance, making it easy prey for the rest of the party.

+They take a moment to breathe and decide on their next move.

+## Turn 3

+There are three doors leaving this room, aside from the one they came in, and only the "map west" door is open.
+Our want to clear the place of Asmodeans and so they decide to move through the open door and lock it behind them, going through every room in the complex.

+This leads them to a large exhibit of marine animals.
+It's full of skeletons both mounted and accidental, as it used to contain several aquariums with live specimens that dried out decades ago.
+There doesn't appear to be anyone here, so the group takes the open passage to "map north" (to area E5).

+    [GM] They wouldn't have met the undead ningyos here since they only rise at night, but I decided to remove them anyway.

+## Turn 4

+    I interrupted my session here, just as the PCs are about to enter area E5 of the dungeon.

+# [Player] Loot Tally

+- Money:
+  - 3 silvers ($60)
+  - 1 copper ($1)
+- Ring of Swimming (+5 to Swim when worn, $2600, neg.)

 # The Silver Ravens (End of Adventure)